stranger616/LSS-SM-CaseStudy/README_LSS_SM_dataset.txt

 ## 📌 Note

-This dataset is anonymized and for illustrative purposes only.
+This dataset is collected from many different sites and for illustrative purposes only.
 It is derived from a larger dataset used in our case study to demonstrate sustainability integration in Lean Six Sigma practices.